French bristot and Italian bakery

 The facade has a combination of certified wood and masonry rustically rendered, evoking traditional constructive techniques.
 Both materials – timber and brick – provide good insulation, which is desirable in a tropical climate.
 On the floor, we suggested the use of demolition timber planks, promoting the use of recycled materials.

-The building contains a foyer that serves as an art gallery and two exhibition rooms for audiovisual presentations.
+When planning this concept for a design competition, we aimed to design a foyer that could double as an art gallery.
+Also, we proposed two exhibition rooms for audiovisual presentations, which could host events and workshops.
 At the back, there is a small library and a cafeteria, so the users can read a book while enjoying a coffee.
 Administrative areas and amenities are also part of the building, which is accessed either by ramps or a stairway.

 Would you like to know more about passive cooling and bioarchitecture?
 Are you after eco-friendly ideas for your new project?